-Native American Nations in British Columbia - Over 600 Different Bands
+Native North American Nations in British Columbia Include Over 600 Groups

-This is the Pacific Northwest, one of my favorite areas in North America to visit and spend time.
+This is the Canadian portion of the Pacific Northwest, one of my favorite areas in North America to visit and spend time.
 It is clean, lush and peaceful and the people are friendly.

 The Province of British Columbia, Canada, including Vancouver Island and its tribal, historic, and resort areas, is the richest site of Native American peoples, materials, and information in the Western Hemisphere.
 DNA tracking brings Indigenous Peoples to the North American continent through what is now Alaska, from the northern and Sub-Arctic lands of Europe, European and Asian Russia, and Asia at least 10K-12K years before the 21st Century.